 Thrombophilia is a blood disorder that makes the blood in your veins and arteries more likely to clot.
-This is also known as a “hypercoagulable” condition because your blood coagulates or clots more easily.
-Thrombophilia can be an inherited (genetic) or acquired tendency to form blood clots both in arteries and veins.
+Healthcare providers call this a “hypercoagulable” condition because your blood coagulates or clots more easily.
+Thrombophilia can be an inherited (genetic) or acquired tendency to form blood clots in arteries and veins.

 Normally, your body makes a blood clot when you cut your finger with a knife, for example.
 The blood clot stops the bleeding.
-Later, your body breaks the clot apart when it’s not needed anymore.
+Later, your body breaks the clot apart when it doesn’t need it anymore.
 When you have thrombophilia, your body makes too many blood clots or doesn’t break down the old ones.

 Blood clots can cause clogs or blockages in your veins or arteries.
-This can hurt your major organs or cause a stroke or heart attack because your blood vessels are carrying oxygen your cells need.
-If there’s a clog in your blood vessels, your blood can’t deliver oxygen to your cells.
+This can hurt your major organs or cause a stroke or heart attack because your blood vessels carry the oxygen your cells need.
+A clog in your blood vessel keeps blood from getting to your cells.

 There are two types of thrombophilia: the kind you’re born with (genetic) and the kind you get (acquired) in other ways.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy